spw3bt3ch/educators-tribe/README.md

    - `IMAGEKIT_PRIVATE_KEY` - Your ImageKit private key (if different from default)
    - `IMAGEKIT_PUBLIC_KEY` - Your ImageKit public key (if different from default)
    - `IMAGEKIT_URL_ENDPOINT` - Your ImageKit URL endpoint (if different from default)
+   - `PAYSTACK_PUBLIC_KEY` - Your Paystack public key (for advertisements and donations)
+   - `PAYSTACK_SECRET_KEY` - Your Paystack secret key (for advertisements and donations)

 **Note:** The ImageKit credentials are already configured in the code.
 If you want to use your own ImageKit account, update the environment variables.

+**Important:** By default, demo users are NOT created on Vercel to prevent them from reappearing after deletion.
+To enable demo users in production, set `CREATE_DEMO_USERS=true`.

+### How File Uploads Work

+The application uses **ImageKit** for cloud-based image storage, which is essential for serverless deployments like Vercel:

+1. **ImageKit Cloud Storage**: All uploaded images (profile pictures, blog post images, advertisement images) are stored on ImageKit's cloud servers.
+2. **Database Storage**: Only the ImageKit URLs are stored in your PostgreSQL database (Render).
+3. **Vercel Compatibility**: ImageKit works perfectly on Vercel's serverless functions because:
+   - Images are uploaded directly from the serverless function to ImageKit
+   - No local file system is required
+   - Images persist even when Vercel functions restart
+4. **Fallback for Local Development**: In local development, if ImageKit is unavailable, images are saved to `static/images/` (but this fallback doesn't work on Vercel due to ephemeral filesystem).

+**Why this works on Vercel + Render:**
+- ✅ **Vercel**: Serverless functions handle the upload request and send to ImageKit
+- ✅ **Render PostgreSQL**: Stores only the ImageKit URL strings (text data)
+- ✅ **ImageKit**: Hosts and delivers all images via CDN

 ## Running the Application